 To run the simulator:

-press F9 to simulate 1 hour.
+Press F9 to simulate 1 hour.
 Keep pressing to run several hours.
 The counter in B2 shows the elapsed simulator hours.

-During the first hours, when the line is empty, there is no waiting time along the process so the total lead time is basically equal to the value add time of one hour.
+During the first hours, when the line is empty, there is no waiting time along the process so the total lead time is basically equal to the value add time (one hour).
 As queues start building up as shown in the WIP chart, waiting time starts to increase in all workstations and that causes the total lead time to increase to a value of 12 hours, where it seems to stabilize.
 This means that if we take a snap shot of the line in hour 7 basically all lead time is value add.
 On the other hand if we look at the line in hour 22, when stability seems to be reached, lead time is 12 times value add time: NVA/ VA = 11.
 Non value add time is made up of all the waiting taking place in front of each workstation.

 We can see that, although the average inter-arrival time is 5 min (12 items per hour), 3 arrivals of more than 30 items each have collapsed receiving causing an accumulation of 80 items at reception which has eventually been absorbed by the line.